What is Product-Led Growth? Definition, Strategy & Metrics

 • Customer-led growth

-Product-led vs sales-led
+Product-led growth vs sales-led growth

 Comparisons between product-led and sales-led strategies